BlazeByte/pspwxp/README.md

 __Q.
 I can't get to the desktop after the loading screen OR the text on the desktop and the start menu look squashed__

 A. The display mode must be set to normal.
 Change it by pressing triangle to bring up the toolbar and scroll to View and press X. Change the Display mode to Normal.

+__Q.
+I do not here the welcome sound.__

+A. You must have flash on your PSP.
+This is included with firmware version 2.7 (or later) and must be enabled through system settings.
+Please make sure Key Tones in settings are switched on, it's the only way to here sound from flash

+__Q.
+The welcome sound seems garbled__

+A. Wait for pspWxp to load, the loading screen will automatically disappear

+__Q.
+I receive the error "Out of memory".__

+A. The PSP has run out of memory and the internet browser must be refreshed

 Copyright 2005-2014 BlazeByte